-ECN 120(B) Ecological Economics 3 credits
+ECN 120(B) - ECOLOGICAL ECONOMICS Credit(s): 3

 Conventional (neoclassical) economics assumes that the economy can continue to grow forever, that well being is determined only by market goods, and that people always act selfishly.
 Ecological economics in contrast, starts from the understanding that the economy is a sub system of the global environment, and subject to its bio physical limits.
 In addition, human well being is determined by many other factors besides market goods: friendship, love, status, rights, freedom, etc. and that human behavior is far more complex than simple self interest.